threefoldtech/info_grid/src/farmerbot/farmerbot.md

 ***

 # Farmerbot FAQ

-## Is there a guide for the Farmerbot?

-There is a written guide and a video on how to set up the Farmerbot.
-Go to [this link](https://manual.grid.tf/farmerbot/farmerbot.html) for more information.

 ## Why does the farmerbot need to wake nodes up for uptime report, if they are unused and shut down?